liuhaoping/myConf/profile_nips.md

-Haoping is an information security data scientist. specializing in data processing, analytics and machine learning in scale.
+Haoping is an information security data scientist, specializing in data processing, analytics and machine learning in scale.
 His current work focuses on fuzzy hashing and search.